kobegeens/kobegeens/README.md

-### Here you can find all the coding and modelling projects I'm working on.
+### Hey, thanks for checking out my Github!
+I'm a tech enthusiast from Belgium with a passion for learning.
+On my profile you'll be able to find some coding projects I'm working on, as well as some 3D models I've made.

-*You can get more info about me via my website.*
+You can get more info about me via [my personal website](https://kobegeens.neocities.org).

-### Hier vindt u al mijn programmeer- en modelleerprojecten waaraan ik aan het werken ben.
-*Meer info over mij kan u bekomen via mijn website.*